Olha26star/Sales-online-/README.md

 Display a summary of total sales, profit, number of customers, and other key metrics for the selected month and compare them with the previous month.
 # Sales Trends
 Present Sales and Profit performance on a monthly basis.<br>
-Compare the current month with the previous month (MoM) (PM).
+Compare the current month with the previous month (MoM) (PM).<br>
-Identify months with the highest and lowest Sales and Profit.
+Identify months with the highest and lowest Sales and Profit.<br>
-Highlight significant changes in business performance.
+Highlight significant changes in business performance.<br>
 # Product Subcategory Comparison
-Compare Sales and Profit across different product categories and subcategories.
+Compare Sales and Profit across different product categories and subcategories.<br>
-Identify the product groups generating the highest Sales and Profit.
+Identify the product groups generating the highest Sales and Profit.<br>
-Analyze differences in profitability across product groups.
+Analyze differences in profitability across product groups.<br>
 # Weekly Trends for Sales & Profit
-Present weekly Sales and Profit trends within the selected period.
+Present weekly Sales and Profit trends within the selected period.<br>
-Display average weekly values.
+Display average weekly values.<br>
-Highlight weeks performing above or below the average.
+Highlight weeks performing above or below the average.<br>

 ## Customer Dashboard | Requirements